Betting in poker: When a player in the blinds leaves the game

 In tournaments, the dead button and moving button rules are common (replacement players are generally not a part of tournaments).
 Online cash games generally use the simplified moving button as other methods are more difficult to codify and can be abused by players constantly entering and leaving.

 Casino card rooms where players can come and go can use any of the three rulesets, though moving button is most common.
-When a player immediately takes the place of a player who leaves, the player may have the option to either pay the blinds in the leaving player's stead, in which case play continues as if the player never left, or to "sit out" until the button has moved past him, and thus the chair is effectively empty for purposes of the blinds.
+When a player immediately takes the place of a player who leaves, the player may have the option to either pay the blinds in the leaving player's stead, in which case play continues as if the player never left, or to "sit out" until the button has moved past them, and thus the chair is effectively empty for purposes of the blinds.
 Many card rooms do not allow new players to sit out as it is highly advantageous for the new player, both to watch one or more hands without obligation to play, and to enter the game in a very "late" position (on their first hand they see all other player's actions except the dealer's).
 For these reasons, new players must often post a "live" big blind to enter regardless of their position at the table.